mantrajsframework/mantrad/docs/10-component-gets.md

 }
 ```

-With this, BookGetHandlers.DownloadBook method will be called when a "get" is requested from the client with the route "/books/downloadbook" is requested.
+With this, BookGetHandlers.DownloadBook method will be called when a "get" is requested from the client with the route "/books/downloadbook".

 ## Using *pre requests*

-As with views, [pre requests](/docs/15-component-prerequests.md) are special handler that manages the request of a "get" before Mantra calls the get function handler.
+As with views, [prerequests](/docs/15-component-prerequests.md) are special handlers that manages the request of a "get" before Mantra calls the get function handler.

-This pre request handlers are useful to validate params, calculate some kind of info before calling the get function handler and the like.
+This prerequest handlers are useful to validate params, calculate some kind of info before calling the get function handler and the like.

 By using them, the code needed for the get function handler can be as minimal as possible.

-*Remember:* pre requests is pretended to be used to reduce the "get" function handler code lines to the minimun.
+*Remember:* prerequests are pretended to be used to reduce the "get" function handler code lines to the minimun.

 ## Using *access conditions*

-As with views, [access conditions](/docs/14-component-access-conditions.md) are handlers than can register a Mantra component the check if the "get" can be accessed or not according to any condition.
+As with views, [access conditions](/docs/14-component-access-conditions.md) are handlers than can register a Mantra component; they check if the "get" can be accessed or not according to any condition.

 A typical scenario is the access condition for preventing an anonymous user to access a specific "get" request.